PH Soil Meters

 Bishops Cap Sand Dollar Cape/Crape Myrtle Butterfly Gardenia Peperomia

-Bloodleaf Sedom Chile Bells Caladium Periwinkle
+Bloodleaf Sedum Chile Bells Caladium Periwinkle

 Chicken Gizzard Tiger Jaws Corn Plant Camellia Pitcher Plant